-- Luggage carrying service the 3 first days (up to 5 kg per person).
+- Luggage carrying service the 3 first days (up to 5 kg (11 lbs.) per person).

-- Entry ticket to Machu Picchu citadel (archaeological site).
+- Entrance ticket to the Machu Picchu citadel (archaeological site).

-- Shower in Santa Teresa camp (S/.
+- Showers at Santa Teresa camp (S/.
 5 per person).

-- Breakfast the first day (S/.
-7 per person), lunch nor dinner the last day.
+- Breakfast on the first day (S/.
+7 per person), lunch and dinner the last day.

-- Entry ticket to the Cocalmayo Hot Springs (optional activity, S/.
+- Entrance ticket to the Cocalmayo Hot Springs (optional activity, S/.
 25 per person).

 - Zipline ticket (optional activity, S/.
 100 per person).